 So allow us to present this information with not a few caveats.
-Your guide still recommends you buy a package tour to enjoy the sights of Ha Long Bay.
+We still recommend you buy a package tour to enjoy the sights of Ha Long Bay.
 You should exercise all caution when fixing a deal with one of the touts at the wharf.
 Good luck.

 Bus From Hanoi to Ha Long Bay

-You can catch a ride to Ha Long Bay, either from one of the tourist open buses booked by tour agencies around Hoan Kiem Lake (these cost ~$8 each way) or by riding at a Hanoi bus station to Bai Chay.
+You can catch a ride to Ha Long Bay, either from one of the tourist open buses booked by tour agencies around Hoan Kiem Lake or by riding at a Hanoi bus station to Bai Chay.

 You can leave from one of two bus stations: Luong Yen Station (21°0'39.69"N, 105°51'49.76"E) or Gia Lam Station (21°2'53.76"N, 105°52'42.54"E).
 Luong Yen is the closest bus station to the city center.
 Gia Lam lies across from the Red River, and cannot be reached by cyclo from the city center - ride a taxi instead.

 If you're taking a bus, do not purchase tickets from agents or middlemen - go directly to the station's ticket booth for your ticket.
 Tickets to Bai Chay cost about $2.50, or VND 50,000 each way.

 The bus will pass by Bai Chay Tourist Wharf (20°56'50.83"N, 107°1'45.16"E) where these tourist boats dock.